Royal Danish Navy: Vessels

 as well as a number of rigid-hulled inflatable boats, boats etc.

 The navy ship programs are generally of the "newer but fewer" type.
 Many of the vessels are of more recent dates (Absalon class from 2004 to 2005, Thetis class from 1991 to 1994 and Flyvefisken class from 1986 to 1995) or under replacement, i.e. the corvettes of the Niels Juel class (1978–1980) have been replaced with three new Iver Huitfeldt-class frigate for 2nd Squadron and the Barsø class (1969–1973) has been replaced with 6 Diana-class small patrol crafts.
 Finally all three Agdlek class vessels (1973–1979) have been replaced with the new Knud Rasmussen-class vessels.

 In addition, the Royal Danish Navy and the German Navy are in cooperation in the "Ark Project".
 This agreement made the Ark Project responsible for the strategic sealift of Danish and German armed forces where the full-time charter of three roll-on-roll-off cargo and troop ships are ready for deployments.
 Furthermore, these ships are also kept available for the use of the other European NATO countries.
+In 2025, the Ark Project agreement with DFDS was extended for a further 6 years, beginning in 2026, and now covers up to 8 ships.